 How to Add Autocomplete Search to Your WordPress Site

-Autocomplete search is everywhere these days.
-If you use a search engine, chances are that it often recognizes what you’re looking for before you can finish typing, and will start showing you suggestions to save time.
+An autocomplete search bar is everywhere these days.
+If you use a search engine, chances are that it often recognizes what you’re looking for before you can finish typing and will start showing you suggestions to save time.

 Although WordPress includes search functionality out of the box, it doesn’t natively support ‘autocomplete search’ or ‘live search’, which are the two most common names for this feature.
-With the help of the right plugin, however, you can implement it easily.
+With the help of the right plugin, however, you can implement a search box easily.

 In this article, we’ll introduce you to three WordPress autocomplete search plugins you can use, and how to get started with each of them.
 Then we’ll talk about how to implement autocomplete search in WordPress manually.
 Let’s get to work!